Open Access Week 2019

 This year’s theme for International Open Access Week asks us to take time to reflect upon the communities not being represented in or having access to research.
 Innumerable circumstances account for individuals around the world not able to interact with scholarship, regardless of whether the content has been made publicly and openly available.
 Awareness of these issues can better shape and focus the scholarly society’s drive for accessibility and availability of educational material for all.
 In so doing, we can better meet the needs of a diverse, global community.

-Events this year at UNC-CH also challenged us to think about the various challenges that researchers face to enter the global academy and promote access for all.
+Events this year at UNC-Chapel Hill also challenged us to think about the various challenges that researchers face to enter the global academy and promote access for all.

 Open Access Week 2019 Events at UNC, October 21-25